What is Leadership Coaching?

 Developmental coaching emphasizes building foundational leadership capabilities over time.

-It’s often tied to a leadership program, one great example being the Leadership Academy offered by the Small Giants Community, or integrated within larger coaching programs offered by corporations, non-profits, or even federal governments.
+It’s often tied to a leadership program, one great example being the Small Giants Leadership Academy offered by the Small Giants Community, or integrated within larger coaching programs offered by corporations, non-profits, or even federal governments.

 These experiences include goal setting, regular feedback, peer collaboration, and a focus on lifelong learning in a shared environment.